sbhacks-org/workshop-gamedev-starter/README.md

 # SB Hacks Game Dev Workshop (Starter Code)
-Starter code for the Game Development workshop
+This is the starter code for the Game Development workshop

 ## Getting Started
 You can pull from this repo or download the .zip file.